Associate Professor and International Affairs Program Director

-Jessica Rich is an Assistant Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
-Her research and teaching specializations include Latin American politics, social movements and NGOs, state-building and state capacity.
+Jessica A.J.
+Rich is Assistant Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
+Her research and teaching focus on social movements, NGOs, social-welfare policy (with an emphasis on health policy), and state capacity.
 Regionally, she specializes in Latin America, with a focus on Brazil.
-Prof. Rich earned her Ph.D. and M.A. degrees from the University of California, Berkeley and was a postdoctoral fellow at Tulane University in the Center for Inter-American Policy and Research.
-In Spring 2018, Jessica was a visiting fellow at the London School of Economics in the Department of International Development.
+Prof. Rich earned her Ph.D. and M.A. degrees from the University of California, and she has held postdoctoral fellowships at Tulane University, in the Center for Inter-American Policy and Research, and at the London School of Economics and Political Science.

-Jessica’s publications include articles on social movements, participatory governance, state-society relations, HIV/AIDS policy, participatory governance, and federalism.
-Her forthcoming book, State-Sponsored Activism: Bureaucrats and Social Movements in Democratic Brazil (Cambridge University Press 2019), uses the lens of AIDS policy in Brazil to analyze a new form of political mobilization in Latin America—in which social movements make aggressive policy demands on the state, even while relying on state actors for financial support.
+Prof. Rich's publications include articles on social movements, state-society relations, HIV/AIDS policy, participatory governance, and federalism.
+Her recently published book, State-Sponsored Activism: Bureaucrats and Social Movements in Democratic Brazil (Cambridge University Press 2019), uses the lens of AIDS policy in Brazil to analyze a new form of political mobilization—in which social movements make aggressive policy demands on the state even while relying on state actors for financial support.

 Ph.D.
 University of California at Berkeley, 2012

 - POSC 4541 Latin American Politics | Syllabus